Abdullahxy/random-password-generator/README.md

 ## Security Considerations

-The Clever Password Generator creates random passwords, which can enhance security.
+The random Password Generator creates random passwords, which can enhance security.
 However, it is essential to use strong and unique passwords for each account and service.
 Additionally, consider using a password manager to store and manage your passwords securely.

 ## Contributing

-Contributions to the Clever Password Generator are welcome!
+Contributions to the random Password Generator are welcome!
 If you find any bugs, have suggestions, or want to add new features, feel free to open an issue or submit a pull request.

 ## Credits

-The Clever Password Generator is created and maintained by [Abdullah](https://github.com/Abdullahxz).
+The random Password Generator is created and maintained by [Abdullah](https://github.com/Abdullahxz).
 Special thanks to the Ruby community for providing a robust and versatile programming language.

 ---

-Thank you for checking out the Clever Password Generator!
+Thank you for checking out the random Password Generator!
 Create strong and secure passwords effortlessly with this script.

 Happy password generating! 🛡️